No reason to hide anything: Delhi health minister over 'under-reporting' of COVID-19 deaths

 The health department has synchronised its 24-hr time cycle for the daily bulletin on COVID-19 cases with that of Indian Council of Medical Research (ICMR), an official said.
 Till now, the department's 24-hr time cycle was from 4 pm.
 It will now be 12 midnight.
 According to its latest bulletin, no fresh death was reported due to the virus.
 Of the total cases in the city, 4,454 are active while 2,020 patients have recovered, it stated.

-Six more police constables tested positive for coronavirus on Friday.
-A 31-year-old police constable had died of COVID-19 earlier this week.
+South Delhi's three areas -- Chirag Delhi, Khidki Extension and Deoli -- were de-contained on Saturday, bringing the total number of containment zones in the city to around 80.
 The Delhi government has directed district administrations to release 2,446 Tablighi members from quarantine centres and ensure that they don't stay at any place except their residence.

 The district magistrates will explore the possibility of sending the Tablighi members, who belong to other states, in buses to their native places following social-distancing norms and other protocols, Meena said.
 Meanwhile, opposition political parties trained their guns at the AAP government over the exact figure of coronavirus deaths.